Vyral/robin-phillips/_posts/2021-11-11-should-you-worry-about-foreclosures-affecting-the-market.md

 **I also don’t expect us to see too many short sales in Charleston.** You only need to do a short sale when you can’t sell your home for the value of the mortgage.
 Since homes have appreciated so much, this shouldn’t be an issue.&nbsp;

 For all these reasons, I don’t expect home prices to go down anytime soon.
 If you’ve been sitting on the fence about heading into the market, I suggest you don’t wait.
-Interest rates are predicted to go up to around 4% in 2022, so your buying power will take a hit.
+Interest rates are predicted to go up to around 4% in 2022, and your buying power will take a hit.
 Take advantage of our low rates while you can.&nbsp;

-If you have questions about today’s topic or anything else related to real estate, please call or email me.
+If you have any questions about today’s topic or anything else related to real estate, please call or email me.
 I am always willing to help.